-- 4. Formula and State Competitive Grant Slot Transfers.
+- i.
+Total AmeriCorps enrollment reaches 97 percent of awarded slots; or - ii.
+The number of refills reaches five percent of awarded slots. - 4.
+Formula and State Competitive Grant Slot Transfers.
 State commissions are allowed to transfer slots among their state formula and competitive subgrantees in order to maximize enrollment and cost effectiveness without prior approval.
 State commissions may not transfer slots between competitive and formula subgrantees, or vice-versa.
 State commissions may not transfer funds among their competitive subgrantees.
 Slots eligible for refill are not allowed to be transferred. - 5.
 Notice to Childcare and Healthcare Providers.
 The grantee must immediately notify CNCS's designated agents, in writing, when a member's status changes in a manner that affects eligibility for childcare or healthcare.
 See Section IV.G.
 6.